SimeonHristov99/knowledge_based_systems/README.md

 - [X] Explain the idea of KNN.
 - [X] Create a model that predicts a drug based on patient features.

+Plan of attack for session 3:

+- [ ] Solve sample theory exam.